 Civil litigation can be very straightforward, such as an unpaid debt.
 Or, it can be immensely complicated, such as a contract dispute between corporations that operate in different states.
 In either scenario, an experienced attorney can help.
 Whether you need to sue your neighbor because a tree fell on your fence, or you want to sue the state for a constitutional violation, it is necessary to hire an attorney to be sure that you are getting the legal relief to which you are entitled.

 A non-lawyer has almost no chance representing themselves, because they do not know the law and the rules.
-Pro-se litigants (people without lawyers) stand very little chance against a seasoned attorney, even if they are legally right.
+Pro-se litigants (people without lawyers) stand very little chance against a seasoned attorney, even if they are legally correct.
 Knowing the court, the rules, and procedure are necessary to navigate civil litigation.

 If you are owed money or think that you may have been wronged, there is an extremely easy way to find out.
 Call today for a free consultation to discuss your legal issue.